 Although the Bible and Josephus make it quite clear that when Jehoiakim ceased to pay his tribute to Nebuchadrezzar (which he had done for 3 years), Nebuchadrezzar came up to Jerusalem and captured him (Chronicles) and killed him (Josephus), Academics insist, (because they can't synchronise events) that Jehoiakim must have died earlier, and that Jehoiachin had already taken the throne before Nebuchadrezzar arrived, and this, despite Biblical mention of his captivity.

-According to the 'King's Calendar', in 600 BCE (currently placed at 601 BCE based on a 43 year reign for Nebuchadrezzar), King Nebuchadrezzar during his 4th year, met and battled with Pharaoh Necho on the borders of Egypt.
+According to the 'King's Calendar,' in 600 BC (currently placed at 601 BC based on a 43 year reign for Nebuchadrezzar), King Nebuchadrezzar during his 4th year, met and battled with Pharaoh Necho on the borders of Egypt.
 His 4th year covers both the 6th and 7th artificial years of King Jehoiakim, and the battle itself occurs in December during the 7th artificial year (although Josephus places it during his 8th solar year based on the erroneous Jeremiah 46:2).

 The Battle was a stalemate, but at that time (before or after the battle), Nebuchadrezzar placed Jehoiakim under tribute.
 During Nebuchadrezzar's 5th year he remained in Babylon.
 This constitutes the 7th and 8th artificial years of Jehoiakim.

 Jehoiakim is said to have paid tribute for 3 years, after which he ceased.
-He commenced at the latter end of 600 BCE, and by the end of 597 BCE. he refused to pay.
+He commenced at the latter end of 600 BC, and by the end of 597 BC. he refused to pay.
 This brought a response from Nebuchadrezzar, who in December of that year left Babylon for Judea.

-Jehoiakim's 11th artificial (Biblical) year commenced on February 20th of 596 BCE - the 7th year of Nebuchadrezzar.
+Jehoiakim's 11th artificial (Biblical) year commenced on February 20th of 596 BC - the 7th year of Nebuchadrezzar.
 By April 3rd, he was dead, and Jehoiachin was on the throne.

 The four documentary evidences of these events provide the following information: